-Even though I consider cooking in iron one of the more healthy ways to cook (no bpa like in non-stick cookware, and no copper toxicity that can happen when using copper), I figure that iron is an essential nutrient that we need so it suits me just fine cooking with it… but there just had to be a way to make it a little easier to clean.
+Even though I consider cooking in cast iron one of the more healthy ways to cook (no bpa like in non-stick cookware, and no copper toxicity that can happen when using copper), I figure that iron is an essential nutrient that we need so it suits me just fine cooking with it… but there just had to be a way to make it a little easier to clean.

-Once it’s nice and warmed up, take a mug or pyrex measuring cup, and fill it with water (temp doesn’t matter too much, I used luke warm).
-Then quickly drop enough water to just cover the food mess.
+2. Once it’s nice and warmed up, take a mug or pyrex measuring cup, and fill it with water (the temperature of the water doesn’t matter too much, I typically use luke warm though).

 I had to use metal this time and it did just fine.
 This old beat-up pan is one that I found at a yard sale years ago and it still needs to be re-seasoned…otherwise I wouldn’t dare use metal.